ChristCenteredDev/Launch_School_JS_Prep/README.md

 # Launch_School_JS_Prep

-Currently reading Data Structures in Intro to Programming: JS
+Finished reading and doing the exercises in Intro to Programming: JS from Launch School.